mateojuliani/soccer_forecasts/README.md

 # soccer_forecasts
-Workflow for scraping data and making forecasts for future international soccer games
+WIP - Workflow for scraping data and making forecasts for future international soccer games